UPHSL-CCS/data-warehouse-j4a-project-cs4-1/README.md

 A city hospital needs a data warehouse to analyze **patient visits**, **services**, and **doctor performance** for resource allocation and health trend analysis.

+Which departments handle the most patients monthly?

+What are the most common diagnoses or treatments?

+What’s the average service cost per department?

 ***

 ## Preferred Tools & Technologies 🛠️